 Paul Workman is a multidisciplinary cancer research scientist who has been responsible for the laboratory discovery and progression into the clinic of many innovative cancer drugs.
 His speciality is designing personalised medicines that are targeted to precise molecular abnormalities and vulnerabilities – an approach he refers to as 'drugging the cancer genome'.
 Furthermore, he conceptualized and exemplified in practice a systematic approach known as the 'Pharmacological Audit Trail' that uses various measurable biomarkers to aid rational decision-making in drug development.

 Paul has built and led several successful teams in academia – where he has been a champion of the non-profit, centre of disease excellence, team science model – and also in the biotechnology and pharmaceutical industries.
-He is now Chief Executive and President of The Institute of Cancer Research in London where he guides strategic developments in the field of basic, translational and clinical cancer research.
-In addition, Paul talks, writes and blogs about cancer research and treatment and also about the drug discovery ecosystem.
+Between 1997 and 2016 he was Director of the Cancer Research UK Cancer Therapeutics Unit at The Institute of Cancer Research (ICR) in London, where he oversaw the discovery of twenty drug candidates, twelve of which have progressed into clinical trials, and saw abiraterone approved as a treatment for prostate cancer.

 From 2014-2021 he served as Chief Executive and President of ICR where he directed strategic developments in the field of basic, translational and clinical cancer research.
 In addition, he served as Founding Director of the Cancer Research Centre of Excellence at ICR and Imperial College and also of the Cancer Research UK Convergence Science Centre at ICR/Imperial.